pippellia-btc/rely/README.md

 Rely is completely written in Go, a memory-safe and low level language that is easy to learn and performant.
 It's particularly fit for building server-side applications thanks to its powerful concurrency primitives like channels and goroutines.

 These features are extensively used in rely, creating a lock-free architecture on the hot-paths.
 Inspired by [strfry](https://github.com/hoytech/strfry), rely also implements inverted indexes for matching broadcasted events with subscriptions, making this crucial operation very efficient.
-For more, check out the [architecture section](#architecture).
+For more, check out the [architecture section](#architecture) and the deep dive in [docs/configuration-and-performance.md](docs/configuration-and-performance.md).

 All of these optimizations allow a [dummy implementation](https://github.com/pippellia-btc/rely/blob/main/tests/random_test.go) using rely to serve 8000+ concurrent "spammy" clients with less than 1GB of RAM on a 2017 i5 CPU (4-cores).